intesar-gist/floyd_warshall_mpi/README.md

 # floyd_warshall_mpi
-Floyd Warshall MPI implementation in C
+Parallel implemenation of Floyd Warshall in MPI using C